 Valuing Global Liberal Secular Democratic Humanism

 Whatever the detail of our past and current ethnicities, it is clear that we are all of one original species that can adapt.
 We may have diverged into separate monocultures for a while, but that latter history is a blink of an eye to evolution.
-And the more liberal and tolerant we are the more we can mix freely, without the need for my contrived forced marriage.
+And the more liberal and tolerant we are the more we can mix freely, without the need for my contrived thought experiment of forced marriage being implemented.
 We should make it easier to acknowledge and embrace our commonality.
 Secularism also lets us embrace our differences safely.

 The value of ‘Western’ culture is not its whiteness (or its Christianity) but its more general value of freedom; the freedom to say what you think, marry who you choose, believe in any deity you like, appropriate ideas and cultural practices that you find valuable and adapt them as you please.
 And it allows us to do that without fear of oppression or persecution.
 That these principles are not fully upheld is not the faault of the principles, but the failure of we that try to live by them.